sonic-visualiser/sonic-annotator/README.md

-The single line of output above consists of the audio file name, the timestamp and duration for a single feature, the value of that feature (the estimated tempo of the given region of time from that file, in bpm -- the plugin in question performs a single tempo estimation and nothing else) and the feature's label.
+The single line of output above consists of the audio file name, the timestamp and duration for a single feature, the value of that feature (the estimated tempo of the given region of time from that file, in bpm - the plugin in question performs a single tempo estimation and nothing else) and the feature's label.

-A quicker way to achieve the above is to use the -d (default) option to tell Sonic Annotator to use directly the default configuration for a named transform:
+A quicker way to achieve the above is to use the `-d` (default) option to tell Sonic Annotator to use directly the default configuration for a named transform: